dylanapplegate/dylanapplegate.github.io/docs/_posts/2023-03-21-start-of-chat-planner.md

 tags: [TypeScript, CLI, AI, Prisma, LM Studio, Productivity]
 ---

-Over the past few days, I’ve been building a project that reflects both how I work and how I _want_ to work: **intentionally, locally, and with just enough automation** to stay focused.

-This is just the beginning — and it only took a day to get the first working version.
-My long-term goal is to turn this into a **full LM-powered personal agent** that helps me land a job or secure paid freelance work.
+I’m building a local-first, AI-powered CLI productivity agent — one that’s purpose-built for developers, job seekers, and indie hackers who want to work with intention and without cloud dependencies.

+The current version is just the seed of a much bigger vision: a personal AI assistant that understands your goals, suggests the most impactful task, and evolves to support job hunting, content creation, learning, and reflection — all running locally, with full privacy and no SaaS friction.

+It’s the productivity system I’ve always wanted: fast, grounded, offline, and extensible.

 ### 🚀 What I Built

-[`my-project-manager`](https://github.com/dylanapplegate/my-project-manager) is a **local-first, intelligent CLI-based task manager** designed to help developers (like me) stay grounded and goal-aware — even while offline.
+[`my-project-manager`](https://github.com/dylanapplegate/my-project-manager) is a **local-first, intelligent CLI-based task manager** — and the first building block in a much larger system.

-At its core, it's a task tracker with AI-powered suggestions.
-But more than that, it’s the first step in building a **CLI-native personal productivity agent**.
+At its core, it’s a task tracker with AI-powered prioritization.
+But over time, it will become a **goal-aware, locally hosted productivity agent** — supporting workflows like LeetCode, blogging, GitHub contributions, LinkedIn content, and even weekly reviews.
+All offline.
+All under your control.

-If you're curious about where this project is going, check out the [full roadmap](https://github.com/dylanapplegate/my-project-manager/blob/main/roadmap.md) — it outlines the evolution from CLI utility to AI-powered assistant.

 ---